-Several sectors and regions have started their own adaptation programmes.
-The City of Rotterdam, for instance, has set up the Rotterdam Climate Proof programme to make Rotterdam climate change resilient by 2025 through, e.g., green roofs, so-called ‘water squares', a new rowing course to enlarge the water storage capacity of the city, and floating architecture in the old port areas.
+Several sectors and regions work on their own adaptation programmes.
+The City of Rotterdam, for instance, runs the Rotterdam Climate Proof programme to make Rotterdam climate change resilient by 2025 through, e.g. green roofs, so-called ‘water squares', a new rowing course to enlarge the water storage capacity of the city, and floating architecture in the old port areas.
 More examples can be found via the following links: Room for the River Plan, Climate and Agriculture Northern Netherlands and WATERgraafsmeer.

 - Adaptation capacity, dissemination, education, training

-On the spatial adaptation website people are asked to share projects that can work as showcases for spatial adaptation to climate change.
-Over 80 showcases throughout the Netherlands are currently displayed on the website that inspire others and transfers knowledge.
+On the spatial adaptation website (part of the Delta Program) people are asked to share projects that can act as showcases for spatial adaptation to climate change.
+Over 150 showcases throughout the Netherlands are currently displayed on the website that inspire others and transfers knowledge.
 Next to showcases, a guideline to spatial adaptation is provided.
 The engagement program aims at making institutes and municipalities aware of the impacts and adaptation to climate change.
-Via this route public awareness is also raised.
+Public awareness is also raised via this route.
 The KNMI informs governmental organisations, institutes and the general public on climate change through their knowledge centre website (in Dutch).
 NGO's such as the World Wildlife Fund inform the general public on the impact of climate change and the need for action.
-Several governmental institutes made the website "will I flood?" trying to make citizens aware of the need to prepare themselves against flooding.
+Several governmental institutes developed the website "will I flood?" to make citizens aware of the need to prepare themselves against flooding.